samklr/infra-ch/README.md

-# Production-Ready ClickHouse on AWS EKS
+# Production-Ready ClickHouse on AWS EKS and GCP GKE

-This repository contains complete Infrastructure-as-Code (IaC) and Kubernetes manifests to deploy a production-ready ClickHouse cluster on AWS EKS using the Altinity ClickHouse Operator and ClickHouse Keeper.
+This repository contains complete Infrastructure-as-Code (IaC) and Kubernetes manifests to deploy a production-ready ClickHouse cluster on AWS EKS and GCP GKE using the Altinity ClickHouse Operator and ClickHouse Keeper.

 ## Features